Adrian-Dev/Application-Endless-Faller/REVIEW.md

 ### Summary
 Overall I have a good feeling about the game play and I am satisfied with the project architecture design, following a decoupled, modular guideline.
 I did not spend so much time in the core game, gameplay mechanics or visual effects, but rather in designing and figuring out how to implement some side functionality (scriptable object, persistence, modular and proper architecture, pause menu).
 I had to refactor a little bit the initial code I had proposed to make it work as I wanted to.

 The only remaining thing to be completed from the requirements list is the ‘Automated test’.
 It would probably take me some time to prepare as I am not yet experienced with this, so I prefered to actually submit the current solution as the final release, and then do some research on my own.
+The application has been tested by doing iterative playtesting.

-This project proves that architecture, design patterns, best practices and automated tests are still some concepts I need to improve, and this is one of the main reasons why I want to join an experienced team familiar with these ideas.
+This project proves that architecture, design patterns, applying solid principles, best practices and automated tests are still some concepts I need to improve, and this is one of the main reasons why I want to join an experienced team familiar with these ideas.

 ### Requirements subtasks